iamznetwork/zeus/README.md

  - First prototype of Zeus currently under development (fka. zPass).
 See screenshots [here](https://twitter.com/2bonahill/status/1460197832103809024) and [here](https://twitter.com/2bonahill/status/1468229505730945036).
  - Zeus is the password manager built for iOS and Android, using state of the art encryption (leveraging the zenon dart sdk wallet) and the Network of Momentum to store and protect the user's secrets
  - Code repository to Zeus: [IAM-Z Code Repository](https://github.com/iamznetwork/zeus).
-Note: Repository is still private but will be made public very soon before eoy with version 0.1
+Note: This is work in progress.
  - Website: iamzeus.io (website under construction).

 #### Impact